 A severe headache that is unlike another headache in the past

 Tips to take care of an aging loved one with atrial fibrillation

 If you notice any of the above signs in your aging loved one with atrial fibrillation.
 CALL 911 IMMEDIATELY!
 As a caregiver, you need to adopt a holistic approach.
 To take care of your elderly with atrial fibrillation.
-While on one hand, you need to look for signs of stroke.
+While on the one hand, you need to look for signs of a stroke.
 And also keep a close eye on their medications.
-But, on the other hand, you are also required them to adopt certain lifestyle adjustments.
+But, on the other hand, you also must adopt certain lifestyle adjustments.